markovuser/Simple-Utilities/README.md

-Simple Utilities - Utilities for Windows 10, 11.
+<div align=center><b>Simple Utilities - Utilities for Windows 10, 11.</b><br>
-A free set of tools designed for computers.
+A free set of tools designed for computers.<br><br>

-This software provides a set of tools, which include functions to improve PC performance, ensure its security and optimize the startup procedure.
+This software provides a set of tools,<br>
+which include functions to improve PC performance,<br>
+ensure its security and optimize the startup procedure.<br>

-This set of tools is designed for all PC users from beginners to experts.
+This set of tools is designed for all PC users from beginners to experts.<br>

-Some features...
+Some features...<br>

-Attributes Manager - A program for changing file attributes.
+Attributes Manager - A program for changing file attributes.<br>
-Disk Cleaner - A program for cleaning Windows from junk files.
+Disk Cleaner - A program for cleaning Windows from junk files.<br>
-File EnCrypt DeCrypt - A program for encrypting files.
+File EnCrypt DeCrypt - A program for encrypting files.<br>
-Folder Icon Changer - A program for installing an icon on a folder.
+Folder Icon Changer - A program for installing an icon on a folder.<br>
-Libraries Manager - A Windows library registration manager.
+Libraries Manager - A Windows library registration manager.<br>
-Network Manager - A network settings manager.
+Network Manager - A network settings manager.<br>
-Registry Cleaner - A program for fixing registry errors.
+Registry Cleaner - A program for fixing registry errors.<br>
-Registry Search - A program for searching for information in the registry.
+Registry Search - A program for searching for information in the registry.<br>
-Startup Manager - A manager of programs recorded in startup.
+Startup Manager - A manager of programs recorded in startup.<br>
-Uninstall Manager - A program about installed programs.
+Uninstall Manager - A program about installed programs.<br>
+<br></div>
+  <div align=center><a href="https://github.com/markovuser/Information-in-Desktop/releases/download/latest/Information.in.Desktop.setup.exe" target="_blank" title="FileList" class="underline-one" download=""><b id="download_button"><span style="font-display:auto;font-size: 40px;">Download</span></b></a></div>